 Topping them all is a circular route from Sabinosa which takes in foggy American Werewolf in London type scenes where moss drips from signposts; sunny avenues lined by trees with bushy canopies; a half collapsed viewing platform way above El Golfo, and the pretty sanctuary of Nuestra Señora de los Reyes from which every four years the ‘virgen‘ is carried on a pilgrimage to Valverde, the island’s capital.
 The sanctuary was the place we encountered most people on a walking route, only because they were able to drive to it.
 Even then there were only a handful, none of whom made it the couple of hundred metres to the even more interesting Cueva del Caracol.
 The highlight of the route, and our favourite spot on El Hierro, is the Sabina forest or, if your imagination is as wild as the wayward branches on the gnarled trees, a coven of petrified witches.

-Witches or not, one thing is certain.
-We’ve once again been put under El Hierro’s spell.
+Whatever the reality, we’ve once again been put under El Hierro’s spell.

 Jack is co-editor, writer and photographer for BuzzTrips and the Real Tenerife series of travel websites as well as a contributor to online travel sites and travel magazines.
 Follow Jack on Google+